gjwgit/innerpod/README.md

 ## Quick Start

-To run the app **now** visit https://innerpod.solidcommunity.au.
+To run the app online **now** visit the [Solid Community AU](https://innerpod.solidcommunity.au).
 To install the app on your desktop or mobile device, visit [Installers](https://github.com/gjwgit/innerpod/blob/dev/installers/README.md).

 Contributions are welcome.
 Visit the [github